laurie-boissay/sports_coach/README.md

 # sports_coach

 A simple talking program to help me to do exercise.
+Fully voice controlled, nothing to read.

 Main is talking coach.